-Winter Storm Reaches Northeast, Smothering Region With First Major Snow Of The Season
+Winter Storm Reaches Northeast, Smothering Region With 1st Major Snow Of The Season

 Flood warnings are in effect for coastal Massachusetts, with 1 to 2 feet of inundation during high tide.
 Weather officials are saying to avoid oceanside areas and to watch out for erosion along dunes and beaches.

 The storm's arrival in the New York metropolitan area coincided with a Sunday-night football game in New Jersey.
-Andrew Cuomo, New York's governor, declared a state of emergency in seven counties and deployed the National Guard to assist with clean-up efforts.
+New York Gov. Andrew Cuomo declared a state of emergency in seven counties and deployed the National Guard to assist with cleanup.

 Let it snow 😍☃️ pic.twitter.com/kUq77NPiNB— New York Giants (@Giants) December 1, 2019

-Residents in New York City face as little as 2 inches of snowfall, according to the NWS.
+Residents in New York City face as little as 2 inches of snowfall, according to the National Weather Service.
 However, Mayor Bill de Blasio warned that it could easily see more than that projection.

 "As we have learned with previous storms, they can come faster and can be larger than originally projected," de Blasio said at a news conference Monday.
 "The fact that we got 5 to 8 inches projected for some parts of the city should make everyone quite aware that number could go up and could go up quickly."

-Other regions in New England will face more extreme conditions.
+Areas in New England will face more extreme conditions.
 Southwest Maine and New Hampshire will get a brief respite from heavy snow during the day but it is slated to resume Monday night with accumulations of 3 to 7 inches.
 In some areas, more than 11 inches of snow has blanketed roads and cities.

 Snow amounts through 9am.
 Many locations haven't seen accumulations yet.
 The second round is expected to bring significant snowfall from the midcoast area south into New Hampshire overnight and into tomorrow morning. pic.twitter.com/QQHODlFxqX— NWS Gray (@NWSGray) December 2, 2019

 Meanwhile, on the West Coast, inclement weather continues as highway authorities are requiring cars to install snow chains on a major interstate.
-Several portions of the Sierra Nevada received over a foot of snow overnight.
+Several portions of the Sierra Nevada received more than a foot of snow overnight.
 The storm is expected to continue into the upcoming weekend, bringing heavy precipitation to surrounding regions.

 The effects of the storm have been felt nationwide.
-On Sunday, nearly 1,000 flights across the U.S. were cancelled and over 8,700 were delayed, according to FlightAware.
+On Sunday, nearly 1,000 flights across the U.S. were canceled and more than 8,700 were delayed, according to FlightAware.

 While the Thanksgiving rush has passed, travel plans are still hitting a snafu.
 As of 12:15 p.m.
-ET Monday, nearly 460 U.S. flights have been cancelled and over 2,300 delayed.
+ET Monday, nearly 460 U.S. flights had been canceled and more than 2,300 delayed.